FIWARE/tutorials.Context-Providers/README.md

 # Start Up

-All services can be initialised from the command line by running the bash script provided within the repository.
+All services can be initialised from the command-line by running the bash script provided within the repository.
 Please clone the repository and create the necessary images by running the commands as shown:

 ```console
 git clone git@github.com:Fiware/tutorials.Context-Providers.git